yuvalmGS/gigaspaces-wiki-jekyll/xap100adm/blobstore-cache-policy.markdown

 ![flash-imdg.png](/attachment_files/subject/flash-imdg.png)
 {% endcolumn %}
 XAP 10 introduces a new storage model called BlobStore Storage Model, which allows an external storage medium (one that does not reside on the JVM heap) to store the IMDG data.
-This page describes the general architecture and functionality of this storage model, and its SSD based implementation, called MemoryXtend.
-Other implementations such as RAM based off-heap storage will be added in future XAP releases.
+This page describes the general architecture and functionality of this storage model, that is leevraging both on-heap, off-heap and SSD implementation, called `MemoryXtend`.

 {% note %} For a higher level overview of the technology and motivation behind MemoryXtend please refer to [this](http://d3a0pn6rx5g9yg.cloudfront.net/sites/default/files/private/resource/White%20Paper%20ssd-V2.pdf) white paper. {% endnote %}